(CNN)Here is a look at what you need to know about the 1983 bombing at a Marine compound in Beirut, Lebanon that killed 241 U.S. service personnel.

 May 30, 2003 - A U.S. federal judge rules that the terrorist group Hezbollah carried out the attack at the direction of the Iranian government.
 The ruling allows families of the victims to sue Iran.

-September 7, 2007 - U.S. District Judge Royce C. Lamberth orders Iran to pay more than $2.6 billion to survivors and to family members of the service members killed in the 1983 bombing.
+September 7, 2007 - U.S. District Judge Royce C. Lamberth orders Iran to pay $2.65 billion to survivors and to family members of the service members killed in the 1983 bombing.

 March 1, 2010 - A lawsuit is filed in New York City seeking to force Iran to pay the $2.65 billion awarded to survivors and family members in 2007.